Carnegie Mellon University Hamerschlag Hall

 Carnegie Mellon University

-Carnegie Mellon University (CMU) has a strong record of creating and implementing environmental initiatives that come from both top-down mandates and bottom-up efforts.
-These initiatives result from the creative collaboration between faculty, staff and students, facilities teams, and leading professionals in the field. evolve has been a strong partner in these efforts, working with the University since 2004 to be a significant driver of University-wide environmental change.
+Carnegie Mellon University (CMU) has a strong record of creating and implementing environmental initiatives that come from collaboration between faculty, staff and students, facilities teams, and leading professionals in the field. evolve has been a strong partner in these efforts, working with the University since 2004 to be a significant driver of University-wide environmental change.

-evolveEA has helped in the design, construction and operation of nearly one million square feet of facilities renovation and new construction on campus.
-By providing LEED management services for nearly a dozen LEED NC and CI projects we have helped standardize energy and water usage savings, emphasized integrated design and construction, furthered healthy materials sourcing, developed green cleaning standards and helped CMU promote their efforts.
+evolveEA has helped in the design, construction and operation of over one million square feet of facilities renovation and new construction on campus.
+By providing LEED management services for more than twenty LEED NC and CI projects we have helped standardize energy and water usage savings, emphasized integrated design and construction, furthered healthy materials sourcing, developed green cleaning standards and helped CMU promote their efforts.

 evolveEA has also helped CMU develop policies and implementation plans for campus-wide green housekeeping and for construction and demolition waste specifications, and are engaged as a sustainability and urban systems consultant for the University’s 2021-2031 Institutional Masterplan.